Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 143.7

 Both Tennessee and Ole Miss are 6-6-0 against the spread (ATS) so far this season.
 Both the Volunteers and the Rebels are 6-6-0 in terms of hitting the over in their games this season.
-Tennessee has a 4-6 record against the spread while going 7-3 overall over the last 10 games.
-Ole Miss has gone 6-4 against the spread and 10-0 overall in its last 10 games.
+Over the last 10 contests, Tennessee has a 4-6 record against the spread while going 7-3 overall.
+Ole Miss has gone 6-4 against the spread and 10-0 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM